thegetty/inventories-and-surveys/content/part-ii/chapter-8.md

 ([Figure 8.2](#fig-8-2)) illustrates the structure and content of the MPD format that was adapted for use for SurveyLA.
 Following this structure, SurveyLA’s citywide historic context was organized into eight overarching contexts as well as a number of contexts covering ethnic and cultural histories ([fig. 8.3](#fig-8-3-a)).
 Each context was then further organized into a framework of themes with associated resource types (note that in some cases subcontexts and subthemes are used).
 The citywide context now features over two hundred themes and subthemes.[^5]

-{% figure 'fig-8-2' %}
+{% figure 'fig-8-2' 'pdf-float-top' %}

-{% figuregroup '2' 'fig-8-3-a, fig-8-3-b' 'pdf-two-column' '<span class="q-figure__label">Figure 8.3</span> The citywide historic contexts developed for SurveyLA.
+{% figuregroup '1' 'fig-8-3-a, fig-8-3-b' 'pdf-float-top' '<span class="q-figure__label">Figure 8.3</span> The citywide historic contexts developed for SurveyLA.
 Los Angeles City Planning Office of Historic Resources' %}

 Each context, theme, and resource type combination is unique and has its own set of eligibility standards, character-defining and associative features, and integrity considerations.
 A template designed for SurveyLA to record these unique combinations guided the creation of data fields and related controlled vocabularies and drop-down lists for standardizing digital data collection ([fig. 8.4](#table-8-4)).
 This approach enabled surveyors to consistently identify, classify, and evaluate resources by context, theme, and type as they were identified in the field or through research and outreach.
 Importantly, it also allowed surveyors to associate resources with one or more contexts and themes to fully represent multiple layers of significance.